What Is Artificial Intelligence, and How Does It Affect Your Daily Life?

 With strong AI, a computer could learn, empathize and adapt while performing many tasks.
 It could be used to create robot doctors or many other professions that take both emotional intelligence and technical ability that grows and evolves as the robot learns through experiences.
-This is similar to personal health-care companion Baymax in the movie Big Hero 6 or the public servant robots in the movie I, Robot.
+This is similar to personal health-care companion Baymax in the movie Big Hero 6 or the public-servant robots in I, Robot.

 Weak AI enables the machine to do a task with the help of humans.
 Humans are needed to “teach” the AI and to set parameters and guidelines on how the AI should respond to perform its tasks.
 Siri, Alexa, Google Assistant, self-driving cars, chatbots and search engines are all considered weak AI.

 ChatGPT is a chatbot powered by AI.
 Released in November 2022, it was created by the company OpenAI, and you’ve probably heard a lot about it lately.
 It was trained on a vast amount of data using deep learning techniques to generate human-like responses to a wide range of questions and prompts.
 It can answer questions on various topics, provide recommendations, engage in conversation and more.
 Think of it as an amped-up virtual assistant.
 The difference?
 Unlike Siri, Alexa or Google Assistant, ChatGPT remembers previous requests in a conversation, then adjusts accordingly.